 You may need to move to an area to be closer to services or support or you may just want to move for a change.
-Moving home is a huge life change and it can have a significant impact on your mental health.
+Moving home and relocating is a huge life change and it can have a significant impact on your mental health.

 Where to start if you want to move home

 If you’re buying a new home, your solicitor can help you with some of the practicalities.
 However, you may need some extra help if you’re a renter.

 Moving to a new place if you rent from the Housing Executive or a housing association

 Talk to your housing officer about moving.
 You can ask for a transfer if you’ve lived in your current home for at least two years.
 You may be able to transfer sooner than that if you’re having problems in your home.